JS12540/budget-guard/README.md

 **Step 6 — Verify it's working**

-Make any tool call (e.g. ask Claude to read a file), then run:
+Send a message and run:

 ```
 /budget-guard:budget
 ```

-You should see a live report with non-zero token counts, a progress bar, and a per-tool breakdown.
+You should see a live report with non-zero token counts across all categories (your messages, responses, tool calls, tool outputs).

 ---